othersideoflearning/portfolio/Can description determine the price/readme.md

-# Can item description determine the price of the item?.
+# Can item description determine the price of the item?

 ## Nuts and Bolts
 To answer this question I have used mecari provided dataset. <br>